Matthew Kaminski (journalist)

-Matthew Kaminski is a Polish-born American editor and journalist.
-He’s the co-founder of POLITICO Europe, a pan-European publication created in 2014, and former Editor-in-Chief of POLITICO.
+Matthew Kaminski is a Polish-born American editor, journalist and media executive.
+He’s the founding Editor in Chief of POLITICO Europe and former Editor in Chief of POLITICO, where he worked from 2014-2024.
+He’s currently Editorial Chair of the Middle East Broadcasting Networks, Editor at Large at The Arsenal, a new startup publication focused on defense tech, and a Senior Advisor at Evident AI.

 He was previously a foreign correspondent, opinion writer, and editor at The Wall Street Journal.

 Early life and education

 Kaminski was born in Warsaw, Poland, on November 11, 1971.
 His father Bartlomiej Kaminski is an economist and retired professor.
 His mother, Ewa Kaminski, was a Polish radio journalist.
 He is the grandson of Włodzimierz Sokorski, a prominent post-war Polish Communist politician and writer.

 After moving to the U.S. in 1980 with his family, Kaminski was raised in Washington D.C., graduating from Georgetown Day School.
 He received an undergraduate degree in history from Yale University, and a masters in international politics from the Universite Libre de Bruxelles's Centre Européen de Recherches Internationales & Stratgégiques (CERIS).

 Career

 Before graduating from college, Kaminski started to report for the Financial Times and Economist on the former Soviet Union in 1993.
 He was the FT’s Kyiv Correspondent in 1994-97.
 His reporting for the FT on Yulia Tymoshenko was cited in the trial of former Ukrainian Prime Minister Pavlo Lazarenko on corruption charges in the U.S.